|Acupuncture or bail?|

 He looked at his palms, then turned them over.

-“I read it,” he said, and paused.
+“I read it,” he said mournfully, and paused.
 “But these days when I read, I don’t retain.”

-Within two years the FBI would implicate Manes in all kinds of payoffs, kickbacks, and patronage.
-The web of corruption encompassed several city agencies and many officials.
-In 1986, facing charges of extortion and bribery, Manes stabbed himself to death with a kitchen knife.
+And sure enough, there was a reason.
+Within two years, the FBI would implicate Manes in all kinds of payoffs, kickbacks, and patronage.
+The web of corruption engulfed several city agencies and many officials.
+In March of 1986, facing charges of extortion and bribery, Manes stabbed himself to death with a kitchen knife.

-*Robert Moses, an enormously influential developer known as “the master builder,” over-zealously constructed bridges, parks, beaches, tunnels, and roads during his reign, mid-1920s to early 1960s.
-He met his match in Washington Square Park, where urban activist Jane Jacobs led the opposition to his proposed highway.
+*Robert Moses, an influential developer known as “the master builder,” zealously constructed bridges, parks, beaches, tunnels, and roads during his reign, mid-1920s to early 1960s.
+He met his match at Washington Square Park, where urban activist Jane Jacobs led the opposition to his proposed highway.

 **The Board of Estimate was disbanded in 1989 after the U. S. Supreme Court declared it to be unconstitutional.